myvidster/aro_payments/README.md

 Import aro_payments.sql in the contrib folder to create the aro_payments table.<br>
 Create a virtualHost in the apache/nginx config, select a port to run the payment proccess on (ie 2222).<br>
 Restart apache/nginx.<br>
-On the same machine go to run curl -X GET http://127.0.0.1:2222/ and you will be greeting with.<br>
+On the same machine go to run curl -X GET http://127.0.0.1:2222/ and you will be see a welcome message.<br>

 API<br>

 <b>GET /?action=request_payment&amount=:amount&currency=:currency&message=:message&callback_url=:callback_url</b><br>

 Create a request to pay, supports all currencies from coinmarketcap.com.
 Non-aro currency is converted to aro using current rate from coinmarketcap.com.
 Returns a json document with QR code to be displayed to the payer, and a unique address for that particular payment (you can use it as invoice id).
 Message will be displayed to the client (for example, you can write "Payment for goods").
-Seller and customer - system field, here you can write the application that created the request and the payer id.
-Keep Seller field private, it is also used for payouts.
-Callback_url will be requested once the invoice is paid.<br>
+Callback_url will be requested whenever a request to pay is created.
+Use check_payment to see if the invoice was paid.<br>
 <pre>
 <code>
 Example response<br>